 Buenos Aires Book Fair

-The opening ceremony of the 46th Book Fair of Buenos Aires will take place on Thursday, April 28 at 6PM.
-Writer Guillermo Saccomanno will deliver the opening remarks.
-Admission to the event will be exclusively by special invitation.
+The opening ceremony of the 47th Book Fair of Buenos Aires was held on Thursday, April 27 at 6PM.
+Writer Martin Kohan delivered the opening remarks.
+Admission to the event was exclusively by special invitation.

-We are pleased to receive Havana as our Guest of Honor City in this edition of the Book Fair of Buenos Aires.
+We had the honor to receiving Santiago Metropolitan Region as our Guest of Honor City in this edition of the Book Fair of Buenos Aires.

 Learn about the previous Guest of Honor Cities.
 (Ciudades Invitadas de Honor.)